fiveisprime/ocw-bot/README.md

 IRC bot for lulz in the ocw channel.

-# Text data and LevelDB
+# Text to JSON

-There is a plain text to level migrator that will take data from a text file, split it on newline characters, then dump that data to the database with the key as the index of that data in the array.
-This is used to add additional lols to the randomness.
+There is a plain text to JSON migrator that will take data from a text file, split it on newline characters, then dump that data to a JSON file.

 The migration command from the root directory is

-    $ node ./migrators/text-t-level.js <path/to/text/file.txt>
+    $ node migrators/text-to-json.js <path/to/input-file.txt> <path/to/output-file.json>

-If a file specifier is passed to the script, the data in the file will be added to the database; otherwise, the script will calculate the total number of lols in the level database and update its lolcount key which is used to grab data randomly.
+To use this JSON file in the bot, just require it and use it as an array of data.

-# Contributions
+# Continuous Integration

-Be sure that `make test` exits with 0 before pushing your changes. :)
+All changes that are pushed will trigger a Codeship build and deploy the changes if the `npm test` passes.